serbulent/TrainableRepresentationAnalysis/README.md

       - "Drug_target_protein_family_classification_confusion_dataset_name_representation_name.csv": This file includes confusion matrices of each fold in the 10-fold cross-validation.
       - "Drug_target_protein_family_classification_class_based_support_dataset_name_representation_name.npy": This file includes support values for each class, per fold used in the 10-fold cross-validation.

-- **Benchmarking your own representation model:**
+# **Benchmarking your own representation model**

 - Semantic similarity inference, Ontology-based protein function prediction and drug target protein family classification tasks can be run for any protein representation vector dataset.
-There are two possible ways to do this: (i) running the tool/capsule on CodeOcean, and (ii) cloning the Github repo and running locally (this option is advised if you plan to run additional tasks over the default ones, as the runtime may significantly increase).
+Similar to reproducing the analyses done in the study, there are two possible ways to do this: (i) running the tool on [Code Ocean](https://codeocean.com/capsule/858401), and (ii) cloning the Github repo and running locally (this option is advised if you plan to run additional tasks over the default ones, as the runtime may significantly increase).

-  - Prepraration of the input representation vector dataset:
+  - Prepraration of the input vector dataset:

-    - Generate your representation vectors for all human proteins ([amino acid sequences of canonical isoform human proteins](https://drive.google.com/file/d/1wXF2lmj4ZTahMrl66QpYM2TvHmbcIL6b/view?usp=sharing)), and for the samples in the SKEMPI dataset ([SKEMPI_seq.txt](https://drive.google.com/file/d/1m5jssC0RMsiFT_w-Ykh629Pw_An3PInI/view?usp=sharing)).
+    - Generate your representation vectors for all human proteins (i.e. [canonical isoforms](https://drive.google.com/file/d/1wXF2lmj4ZTahMrl66QpYM2TvHmbcIL6b/view?usp=sharing))   Also SKEMPI dataset which can be found at [SKEMPI_seq.txt](https://drive.google.com/file/d/1m5jssC0RMsiFT_w-Ykh629Pw_An3PInI/view?usp=sharing) file.
   - Format of the protein representation file:
     - Each row corresponds to the representation vector of a particular protein.
     - Columns: first column's header one should be "Entry", and the rest of the column headers should contain the UniProt protein accessions of respective proteins (i.e., each column in this file corresponds to a different protein).
     - Rows: After column headers, the rows of the first column should contain the index number that correspond to dimensions of the vector, rows of other columns should contain representation vector values for the corresponding proteins (i.e. each row in this file corresponds to a dimension of representation vectors).
     - All representation vectors in a file should have the same size (i.e., fixed sized vectors).
     - Representation vectors of the whole dataset should be saved in a comma separated (csv) text file.

-  - Example representation vector files can be found in the folder: [representation_vectors_dataframes](https://drive.google.com/drive/u/1/folders/1B_TuRtz88Tv4R02WjliMXkbrJB5g5YXO).
+  - Example representation vector files can be found in the folder [representation_vectors_dataframes](https://drive.google.com/drive/u/1/folders/1B_TuRtz88Tv4R02WjliMXkbrJB5g5YXO).
   - The config file should be changed to provide the name of the new representation vector dataset, and to change other parameters as desired.
   - Finally, the benchmark tests can be run (either on CodeOcean or locally by cloning the GitHub repo) as described above.